Abraham and Lot

 - He proposes a solution that will solve the problem, not one that will aggravate it.
-He did not throw his weight around, gossip, pout, scheme or promote more quarreling.
+He did not scheme or promote more quarreling.
 He did what was necessary to stop the fight.

 - He allowed Lot to take what he felt he needed first and trusted God to provide for himself.
 This was a deal that Lot could not refuse.
 The problem was having enough land to support their livestock, and Lot was given the choice of land and location.

-The Bible says that the land Lot chose was to his eyes like the Garden of Eden (that his ancestors spoke of) or like the lush area of Egypt that they had just left.
+The Bible says that the land Lot chose was, to his eyes, like the Garden of Eden (that his ancestors had spoken of) or like the lush area of Egypt that they had just left.